jessiefissi/libraryMS/README.md

-# Library Management System
+# Library Operations System

-A modern, full-featured Library Management System (LMS) built with PHP and MySQL, designed for both administrators and users.
+A modern, full-featured Library Operations System (LOS) built with PHP and MySQL, designed for both administrators and users.
 The system provides robust book, user, and fine management, real-time analytics, and a responsive, mobile-friendly interface.

 ---